“For man looketh on the outward appearance, but the Lord looketh on the heart.”

 1 Samuel 16:7

 “There has to be more,” whispered Frankie McNeal as she studied the stars.
-They glittered like ice chips flung against a velvet night.
+Tonight they glittered like ice chips flung against a velvet night.
 She wondered at the seemingly haphazard placement as she flipped the collar of her wool coat against the frigid air.
 The gesture did little to ward off the biting temperature.
 Nothing hindered the prying fingers of wind as it invaded the folds of her clothing.
 A huge gust carried the campfire smoke and glowing embers heavenward.

 She clamped her teeth together to keep them from chattering, but not even the cold diminished the heat of anger burning in her cheeks.
 It wasn’t that she minded taking the night watch.
 It suited her mood.
 The time alone gave her a chance to clear her head.
 She tried not to dwell on her older twin brothers curled snug in their warm blankets, but it would be easier if she could drown out the sounds of their obnoxious snoring.